-The name of the Company is Norwegian Energy Company ASA.
+The Company`s name is Norwegian Energy Company ASA.

-The business of the Company is direct and indirect ownership and participation in other companies and enterprises within exploration, production and sale related to oil and gas activities, and other activities related thereto.
+The object of the Company is direct and indirect ownership and participation in companies and enterprises within exploration, production, and sale related to oil and gas, and other activities related hereto

 Share Capital and Share Classes

 The share capital is NOK 70 947 303.80 divided 7 094 730 ordinary shares each with a nominal value NOK 10.